 Originally unveiled in 1932 – just five days before the opening of the Harbour Bridge – the Archibald Fountain is considered one of Australia’s finest public fountains.

-Located in the heart of Sydney’s Hyde Park, it was built with the bequest of its namesake, Mr J.F.
-Archibald (founding editor of the Bulletin), and was designed by French artist, François-Léon Sicard.
-A noted Francophile, Mr Archibald requested that the sculpture be designed by a French artist in order to commemorate the relationship between Australia and France during World War I.
+Located in the heart of Sydney’s Hyde Park, it was built with the bequest of its namesake J.F.
+Archibald (founding editor of The Bulletin in 1880).
+The sculpture was designed by French artist François-Léon Sicard (1862-1934).
+A noted Francophile, Archibald requested the sculpture be designed by a French artist to commemorate the relationship between Australia and France during the First World War.

 ICS was commissioned by the City of Sydney to undertake cleaning and conservation work to both the granite and bronze components of the fountain.
-This included the following:

 Overview ICS won the 2022 NSW National Trust “Conservation – Interiors and Objects” Award for the restoration of this 17th Century still life.
 The discovery of the true artist and date of the piece made headlines around the world.
 The still life painting originally belonged to the National Trust’s Woodford Academy collection.
 Its provenance was unknown, and for many years...

 Overview ICS was engaged by St Agnes’ Catholic Church to undertake conservation treatment on the 14 Stations of the Cross and two sculptures of Mary and Jesus located inside St Agnes’ Catholic Church in Port Macquarie.
 Each Station is modelled...